 1/4 cup warm non-chlorinated water

-Thoroughly sanitize your equipment (bowls, whisks, measuring spoon) either by rinsing it in boiling water or by removing it immediately from a hot dishwasher.
+Thoroughly sanitize your equipment (bowls, whisks, measuring spoon) either by rinsing it in boiling water or by removing from a hot dishwasher.

-In a heavy-bottomed pot, bring the milk to a slow and steady simmer over a medium-high burner, heating it until it reaches the scalding point (use a thermometer to ensure it reaches 185 F to 190 F).
+In a heavy-bottomed pot, bring milk to a slow and steady simmer over a medium-high burner, heating it until it reaches the scalding point (use a thermometer to ensure it reaches 185 F to 190 F).
 This will take about 15 to 20 minutes.

 Stir frequently to prevent scalding.
 If, toward the very end of the heating process, you notice that the milk at the bottom of the pot has begun to scald, reduce the heat to medium-low and stop stirring.
 A small bit of scalding is OK, but you don't want to release the scalded bits into the mixture.

-Turn the burner off immediately when the milk reaches the scalding point.
+Turn burner off immediately when milk reaches scalding point.
 Remove from burner and allow to cool to 110 F.

-In a small bowl, combine 1 cup of the cooled milk with the skyr, then return the mixture to the pot, stirring to incorporate.
+In a small bowl, combine 1 cup of cooled milk with skyr, then return mixture to the pot, stirring to incorporate.

-Whisk the liquid rennet into the warm water, then stir immediately into the milk (the rennet will lose its effectiveness if prepared more than 30 minutes before using).
+Whisk liquid rennet into warm water, then stir immediately into milk (the rennet will lose its effectiveness if prepared more than 30 minutes before using).

-Cover the pot with a thick towel and keep in a warm, draft-free place (an oven or an insulated cooler) for 12 hours.
+Cover pot with a thick towel and keep in a warm, draft-free place (an oven or an insulated cooler) for 12 hours.

 After the allotted time, curds will have formed.
-Spoon the curds into a fine-meshed bag (nylon vegetable bags work great for this) or a double-layer of cheesecloth.
+Spoon curds into a fine-meshed bag (nylon vegetable bags work great for this) or a double-layer of cheesecloth.

-Suspend the bag over a dripping tray in a cool room or the refrigerator and allow to drain until the skyr is thick.
+Suspend bag over a dripping tray in a cool room or the refrigerator and allow to drain until skyr is thick.

-Serve the skyr and enjoy!
+Serve skyr and enjoy.
 Skyr will keep for three or four weeks, covered, in the refrigerator.

 - To serve as breakfast or a snack, top with the skyr with milk, fresh berries, and sugar, maple syrup, or honey to taste.
 Skyr is far sourer than overly sweetened American yogurts.

 - Use the skyr to make tangy and refreshing desserts such as frozen strawberry skyr or use it as a base for smoothies.